rhaskara/reddit-clone/README.md

 ## More Notes

 Things that can be improved on: GIFs sadly doesn't work for now.
-I plan to add search functionality maybe in the future, who knows View More comments is a pain to work on, so I've ommitted these for now.
+I plan to add search functionality maybe in the future, who knows.
+View More comments is a pain to work on, so I've ommitted these for now.